lpmorenoc/agwise-fertilizer/README.md

 4. Computational Scalability and National Implementation

 Performing these optimizations for every pixel at a national scale (e.g., 250m resolution) involves millions of individual simulations.
-The pipeline is designed for high-performance execution:
+The pipeline is designed for high-performance execution.
-Standardized Outputs: The final stage exports a suite of GeoTIFF layers ready for integration into digital advisory apps:
+The final stage exports a suite of GeoTIFF layers ready for integration into digital advisory apps:

-        Recommended N, P, K: Optimized application rates per pixel.
+- Recommended N, P, K: Optimized application rates per pixel.
-        Expected Yield: The predicted outcome of the recommendation.
+- Expected Yield: The predicted outcome of the recommendation.
-        Limiting Nutrient Map: Identifying whether N, P, or K is the primary bottleneck for that specific field.
+- Limiting Nutrient Map: Identifying whether N, P, or K is the primary bottleneck for that specific field.

 This "Hybrid Behavioral Inference" workflow represents the frontier of site-specific management.
 By using Machine Learning to capture the broad environmental patterns of yield and QUEFTS to resolve the underlying nutrient mechanics, the system provides recommendations that are both spatially precise and agronomically sound.
 It transforms "big data" into "smart advice," empowering digital advisory systems to deliver tailored solutions for every farmer.